Can non-citizens get healthcare in Canada? The short answer is yes; they can.

 The longer answer: It depends on your immigration status, but some non-citizens can access healthcare services in Canada for free!

 Canada's highly acclaimed universal healthcare system known as Medicare is the main reason for the country's high quality of life and overall excellent health.
 Today, Canada is ranked 13th for having one of the best global responses to COVID-19.
 This is largely due to the county's efficient healthcare system, hospital capacity, medical expertise, and emergency planning.

 Find out if you are covered below!

 Who Can Get Free Healthcare in Canada?

-For instance, Ontario is the only province in Canada that covers prescription drugs for people under the age of 24 but it does not include international students.
+For instance, Ontario is the only province in Canada that covers prescription drugs for people under the age of 24, but it does not include international students.
 British Columbia, on the other hand, covers international students and working holiday visa holders.
-It’s best to research the province in which you intend to live, work, or study in Canada to find out if you are lucky enough to be covered by one of the provincial healthcare plans.
+It's best to research the province where you intend to live, work, or study in Canada to find out if you are lucky enough to be covered by one of the provincial healthcare plans.

 These are the typical non-citizens covered by Canada's universal healthcare plan: